 On May 15, House Democrats passed the HEROES Act, a $3 trillion bill that would provide more relief to businesses and households.
 The proposal, if it were to become law, would include a second wave of stimulus checks — or economic impact payments — that could provide as much as $6,000 for some households.
 It would also extend the additional $600 per-week expanded unemployment benefit until 2021.

-But since its passage in the House, the bill has hit a wall.
+But since its passage in the House weeks ago, the bill has hit a wall.
 Conservative lawmakers in the Senate, and officials in the White House, have said that they won't support the legislation in its current form.
+Republican leaders have, however, said that they would start looking at options for more stimulus measures in the coming weeks.
+Some Republicans have also floated the idea of a "return-to-work bonus" of up to $450 per week.

 The provision offering unemployed workers an extra $600 per week is currently set to expire at the end of July.
 The HEROES Act proposal to extend benefits through January 2021 is facing vocal opposition by Republican leadership and President Trump.
 They worry that extending the augmented unemployment benefits will keep people out of the workforce longer than necessary.
 On Thursday, Senate Majority Leader Mitch McConnell laid out his objections to the extension of enhanced unemployment benefits and said whatever bill passes would not include it.